Is Your Period Your Friend or Your Enemy?

 It's your best friend or your worst enemy, and it's a part of your life every month.
-It's your period, and there's a few things you probably wish you would have known about it when you were younger.
+It's your period, and there are a few things you probably wish you would have known about it when you were younger.

 1. It can be your best friend

 Not getting your period can be a very bad sign.
-After all, could you imagine:
+Here’s a situation for you:

 2. Your period can also be your worst enemy

-Now you’ll be left with no other choice than to wait another 28 long days, hoping not to see your period from the next month on.
+Then you’ll be left with no other choice than to wait another 28 long days, hoping your period won’t come the following month.

 3. It almost always come at the worst possible time

 When you’re preparing for the slumber party for your best friend’s birthday.
 When you go on vacation and you’re about to travel with your classmates.
 Or when you’re about to put on your white dress to walk down the altar and take the big leap towards saying “I do.”

 Your “dear friend” may cause you to reconsider your plans, but she’ll often make an appearance at some other special event, totally uninvited of course.
 However, the fact of the matter is that your period doesn’t have to affect all these plans.

 Most of this is not an issue unless you have medical problems that lead to very severe or painful periods.